 What’s next for Don’t Stop Living?

 One thing I won’t ever do though, is change what I do on Don’t Stop Living.
 I won’t accept other people to write for me, if you want to feature on this site, then either meet me and I’ll stick a photo up, or become part of my World Traveller Interviews.
 I will keep writing my first hand stories from my travels.
 I will keep writing as much as I can and I will keep you all updated on my whereabouts and my travel plans.
-This is the longest running one man travel blog that covers all seven continents.

 You can call me a traveller, a backpacker, a nomad, a blogger, a writer, a travel expert, a vagabond.
 But I’d like to be known as a Business Backpacker from this day forth.
 It’s been a long old journey through broccoli farms in Tasmania, ice cream kiosks in Bournemouth and obscures towns in Iraq, but this is one journey I’m enjoying…